Datagrid, a Procore Company

 Connector

-Connect Azure Data Lake Storage with Datagrid to automate data workflows using agentic AI.
+Connect Azure Data Lake Storage Gen2 with Datagrid to execute file ingestion, transformation, and bidirectional data workflows from your enterprise data lake.

 On this page

-OverviewHow to integrate Azure Data Lake Storage with DatagridWhy use Azure Data Lake Storage with DatagridWhat you can build with Azure Data Lake Storage and DatagridResources and documentationFrequently asked questionsSimilar integrationsBrowse by category
+OverviewHow to integrate Azure Data Lake Storage with DatagridWhy use Azure Data Lake Storage with DatagridWhat you can build with Azure Data Lake Storage and DatagridResources and documentationFrequently asked questionsSimilar Integrations

 Overview